jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players are tasked with escorting Ireena to St. Andral's Church in Vallaki, or if they have their own reasons for doing so, they then return to the Old Svalich Road via the River Ivlis Crossroads, traveling west through the mountains.
 Along the way, they encounter a strange skeletal rider, a pair of fresh graves, a watchful revenant, the **night hag** Morgantha in her peddler's disguise, two flocks of friendly **ravens**, and a **werewolf** accompanied by its pack of ravenous **wolves**.

 Upon arriving in Vallaki, the players can find lodgings at the Blue Water Inn.
 There, they can meet a host of colorful characters, including the ringmaster Rictavio and the sons of Lady Fiona Wachter.
-When morning comes, the players can also have a fateful encounter with Baron Vargas Vallakovich and his brutish enforcer, Izek Strazni...
+When morning comes, the players can also have a fateful encounter with [[Baron Vargas Vallakovich]] and his brutish enforcer, [[Izek Strazni]]...

 > [!warning]+ **The Road From Tser Pool**
 >
 > The module’s map of Barovia depicts a dotted line that appears to connect the Tser Pool Encampment to Tser Falls.
-Despite its appearance, [[Tser Falls (p.
-37)]] makes clear that this is not a shortcut.
+Despite its appearance, [[H. Tser Falls]] makes clear that this is not a shortcut.
 Instead, this dotted line is a footpath that leads to the base of Tser Falls, one thousand feet below the bridge overhead.
 At no point does it actually reconnect to the main road.
 >
 > To travel from the Tser Pool Encampment to Vallaki, the players will instead need to travel south, back toward the River Ivlis Crossroads, then take the Old Svalich Road westward.

 > [!info]+ **No Random Encounters**
 > This guide incorporates the material in the original *Curse of Strahd* module only by reference.
-As such, whenever the players are traveling, you should disregard the [[Random Encounters (p.
-28)]] section except where a particular encounter is referenced and incorporated directly.
+As such, whenever the players are traveling, you should disregard the [[WotC - 02 - Lands of Barovia - Random Encounters|Random Encounters]] section except where a particular encounter is referenced and incorporated directly.
 # C1.
 The Svalich Woods
 The journey from the village of Barovia to the River Ivlis Crossroads is three miles long and takes one hour.
 ## C1a.
 The Barovian Scouts